 In pursuit of the LEED® Gold accreditation, our mechanical team incorporated the following into their design:

 This project was a Strategic Investment Fund (SIF) project, with funds provided by the Federal Government.
 This meant there was no room for delay in deliverables, as this would lead to missed funding.
-Design started in September 2016, and project construction completed on schedule in April 2018.
+Design started in September 2016, and project construction was completed on schedule in April 2018.
 To mitigate the risk of delays, bi-weekly design meetings were established at the off-set of the project.
-Additionally, during the construction phase regular meetings and discussions took place with the contractors on-site, to facilitate and enhance communication and collaboration between all parties of the project team.
+Additionally, during the construction phase, regular meetings and discussions took place with the contractors on-site to facilitate and enhance communication and collaboration between all parties of the project team.

 We have acknowledged that without an IQMS standard, disorganization, project inconsistency, loss of time, and dissatisfied clients can ensue.
 Conversely, the adoption of IQMS standards can lead to faster project production, consistency in the way we approach all our project initiatives, and increased customer satisfaction.
 The WEC team places precedence on ensuring that our clients experience the highest quality service before, during, and after the client’s projects are complete.
 In addition to WEC’s internal IQMS protocol, our delivery packages for the HDL expansion were filtered and reviewed by The University’s Campus Engineering Department, ensuring superior quality.